Give £20/$30 today and we will send you a thank you and shout out on our social media pages letting everyone know what a great person you are!

 Give £100/$150 today and in return we will name one of the first hatchlings after you or a person of your choice send you pictures of them and their first swim.
 Plus the Hawksbill gift,

-Sea Turtles are one of the worlds most endangered species and in no place in the world are they more at threat from humans than in Costa Rica where sadly egg stealing and poaching are still every day occurrences.
+Sea turtles are one of the World's most endangered species and in no place in the World are they more at threat from humans than in Honduras, where sadly egg stealing and poaching are still every day occurrences.
 This project will see the improvement of facilities to provide safe hatcheries and nurseries for these gentle sea animals.
 The facilities will also aim to educate visitors and locals in the importance of protecting the species in the waters around Central America.

-Costa Rica has a long and rich coast line bordering the Caribbean Sea and Pacific Ocean, both sides have turtle nesting grounds.
-Building Trust will work with local conservation groups with a history of protecting marine life in the exact siting and location of the planned facilities.
+The island of Utila has a protected reef along its north edge within the Caribbean Sea, with long established turtle nesting grounds.
+Building Trust will work with local conservation groups with a history of protecting marine life in the construction of a tower to protect the area in nesting season and to teach and inform tourists and locals about the species.
 Care will be taken not to have a negative impact on the coastline that we are trying so hard to protect.

-The design of the new facilities will make use of both the local vernacular and sustainable techniques. the project will be a tool to educate local people on sustainable building techniques as well as conservation and wildlife protection.
+The design of the new facilities will make use of waste products and attempt to have as little impact on the islands resources as possible.
+Using pallets that are used to transport goods to the island is a great way to do this and the cladding of the tower makes good use of this abundant waste product.
+The project will be a tool to educate local people on sustainable building techniques as well as conservation and wildlife protection.
 Every effort will be made throughout the design process to involve local people with the decision making process and consult on the end product.
-It is important that the local people feel that they have contributed as much to the design process and decision making as it will ultimately be up to them the degree of success that the project has in protecting this most endangered animal.
+It is important that the local people feel that they have contributed as much to the design process and decision making, as ultimately the success of the project will be down to them.

 1 month consultation period to be carried out in tandem with material sourcing and selection.